vnSasa/intellias-go_internet_supermarket/README.md

 #5_implement functionality for adding data to database through a form on the site

 #6_add a customer authorization form to the project

+#7_add hash-password check and a check to control the registration of the same users